 A personal touch

 Whether your profile is your own or representing your brand, it needs to show some personality.
-Show your passion for the work you do, your opinions on your market, and why clients should choose to do business with you.
+Show your passion for the work you do, your opinions on the market, and why clients should choose to do business with you.

 For example: Our brand story reaches back n years.
 In that time, we’ve grown to recognize that achieving X can sometimes be difficult.
 That’s why we constantly drive to deliver Y, meaning our clients can achieve their goal of Z.